dannyramasawmy/ElasticMatrix/README.md

 ### Capabilities
 Some of the code functionality:
-- plotting slowness profiles
+- Plotting slowness profiles.
-- plotting reflection and transmission coefficients
+- Plotting reflection and transmission coefficients.
-- calculating the dispersion curves for simple plate structures (this has a few bugs currently)
+- Calculating the dispersion curves for simple plate structures (this has a few bugs currently).
-- plotting the, displacement and stress fields
+- Plotting the, displacement and stress fields.
-- calculating the directivity of Fabry-Perot Ultrasound sensors, see [1]
+- Calculating the directivity of Fabry-Perot ultrasound sensors, see [1].

 ### References
 Reference list: